 Tip #3: Stay Off Social Media

-In our article here, we discuss the likelihood that your social media accounts will be monitored.
+There is a high likelihood that your social media accounts will be monitored.
 We suggest staying off social media entirely until you return to work.
 The insurance investigator will use your account against you as well.

 Tip #4: Do Not Try to Go Back to Work Too Fast

 As a chiropractor, you may be in tune with your body more than the average person.
 If you own a chiropractic clinic, then you know patients and staff are depending on you.
 Resist the urge to go back to work too early.
-Pushing yourself before you are ready could mean injuring yourself more than you already are, losing your long term disability case and possibly making a mistake that can land you in court.
+Pushing yourself before you are ready could mean injuring yourself more than you already are, losing your long-term disability case, and possibly making a mistake that can land you in court.

 Request a Free Policy Evaluation